 The preview displayed for external links depends on the metadata the site owner embedded in their web page header.

 When you have finished writing your story, you can directly click Save and publish at the bottom of the story.
 Alternatively, you can select a story in the workbench and click Publish.
-The publication process and statuses are explained here.
+The publication process and statuses are explained in Publishing overview.

 You must publish any assets you use in your stories separately.